pmq20/node-packer/node/GOVERNANCE.md

 feedback from other Collaborators in private.
 A nominator may also work with the nominee to improve their contribution profile.

-It is possible that Collaborators will overlook someone with valuable contributions.
+Collaborators might overlook someone with valuable contributions.
 In that case, the contributor may open an issue or contact a Collaborator to request a nomination.

 ### Onboarding

 After the nomination passes, a TSC member onboards the new Collaborator.
-See [the onboarding guide](./doc/onboarding.md) on details of the onboarding process.
-In general, the onboarding should occur within a month after the nomination passes.
+See [the onboarding guide](./onboarding.md) for details of the onboarding process.

-## Consensus Seeking Process
+## Consensus seeking process

 The TSC follows a [Consensus Seeking][] decision-making model per the [TSC Charter][].